 Healthcare-associated infections (HAIs) are infections that patients acquire during the course of receiving treatment for other conditions within a healthcare setting.
 These HAIs can worsen illnesses or prolong hospital stays.
-Some sources estimate that HAIs account for an estimated 2 million infections, 90,000 deaths, and \$4.5 billion in excess health care costs annually.3
+HAIs have an enormous impact on our society as one out of every 20 hospitalized patients in the nation contracts an HAI.
+The most recent official estimate indicated that 1.7 million patients in U. S. hospitals were infected with an HAI in a single year, accounting for nearly 99,000 deaths.3

-The Delaware General Assembly passed House Bill 47 in 2007, establishing the "Hospital Infections Disclosure Act (Title 16 Chapter 10A of the Delaware Code).
-4" The law requires hospitals to report HAIs to the Department of Health and Social Services (DHSS) by using the Centers for Disease Control and Prevention's (CDC) National Healthcare Safety Network (NHSN).
+The Delaware General Assembly passed House Bill 47 in 2007, establishing the "Hospital Infections Disclosure Act (Title 16 Chapter 10A of the Delaware Code).4" The law requires hospitals to report HAIs to the Department of Health and Social Services (DHSS) by using the Centers for Disease Control and Prevention's (CDC) National Healthcare Safety Network (NHSN).
 NHSN is an internet-based surveillance system that collects data from U.S. healthcare facilities.
 It provides facilities with risk-adjusted data that can be used for inter-facility comparisons and local quality improvement activities.5 Correctional facilities are mandated to report any HAIs directly to DHSS.

 In addition, the law requires DHSS to submit an annual report to the legislature.
-This report serves that purpose for HAIs reported in 2010.
+This report serves that purpose for HAIs reported in 2011.
 As required by law, this annual report is also published on the Division of Public Health website and will be made available to anyone upon request.
 In addition to the annual report, the law requires a report to be published quarterly.